BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Animations.md

 skeleton.animationPropertiesOverride = overrides;
 ```

-Here is the list of properties that can be overriden:
+Here is the list of properties that can be overridden:
 * enableBlending
 * blendingSpeed
 * loopMode